esa-tu-darmstadt/altis_sycl/README.md

 # Build Process
 1. Move into any of the above directories: `cross_accelerator` or `fpga_optimized`.

-2. In the `CMakeLists.txt`, use CMake environment variables to choose the target device:
+2. In the `CMakeLists.txt`, use the appropriate CMake environment variables to choose the target device:
 - x86 CPUs and Intel GPUs (by default, the `USE_CUDA` and `USE_FPGA` variables are commented out)
 - NVIDIA GPUs (uncomment `USE_CUDA`, comment out `USE_FPGA`)
 - Intel FPGAs (uncomment `USE_FPGA`, comment out `USE_CUDA`)